ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 etc. Some names are global and fixed, like ``[]``, ``()``, and ``(,)``, but that just means they occur in every scope and there is no way to shadow them.

-If the set of names in the term and type environments are disjoint, then the unified environment is simply the union of the term and type environments.
-At definition sites this is easy to check: every node that extends or shadows names in a scope we check that it does not modify the same name in both the term and type environments.
-If that does happen then ``-Wpun-bindings`` triggers.
+At definition sites, ``-Wpun-bindings`` triggers for a node that extends or shadows names in a scope if it modifies the same name in both the term and type environments.

-At use sites, it is more difficult to check for punning, because, even if the same name occurs in both the term and type environments, the name might simply be shadowed if we had a unified namespace.
-To track this we introduce a third unified environment.
+At use sites, it is more difficult to check for punning, because even if the same name occurs in both the term and type environments, the name might have been shadowed if we had a unified namespace, making it unambiguous.
+For example, `\ a -> (id :: forall a. a -> a)` does not trigger a warning on the uses of `a`, because under a unified namespace, the `forall a` binder would shadow the `\ a` binder.

+To track this we introduce a third, unified environment, mapping names to terms or types.
 Whenever a name is modified (added or shadowed) in the term or type environments, the same modification is applied to the unified environment too.
+(If the set of names in the term and type environments are disjoint, then the unified environment is simply the union of the term and type environments.)
-If the same name is modified in both the term and type environments we mark the name as conflicted in the unified environment.
+When the same name is modified in both the term and type environments we mark the name as conflicted in the unified environment.
+(This happens at definition sites for which `-Wpun-bindings` emits a warning, but can also happen without a warning, e.g. where the same name is imported as a type from one module and as a term from another.)

-Using this definition of the unified scopes, we can define the ``-Wpun-uses`` warning as triggering when a variable is used for which looking it up in the unified environment yields a different result than looking it up normally.
-So, either when that variable has been shadowed in a different namespace or when it is marked as conflicted.
+The ``-Wpun-uses`` warning triggers at a variable use site if looking up the variable in the unified environment yields a different result from looking it up normally (in the term or type environment, as appropriate).
+That is, either the variable has been shadowed in a different namespace or it has been marked as conflicted.

 Examples
 ========